Rules and Regulations: ParaGames Athletics

 PGAT 5.1 Field events – best performance.

-PGAT 5.3 Events may be combined due to low numbers.
+PGAT 5.3 Events may be combined numbers are low.
 Medals and points will be separate.

 PGAT 6 Competition Rules